m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 Along with this initial problem, when releasing the second serverside fix months later which also addressed the stales issue, Nippytime was unavailable to update the mod for a time.
 He then expressed the wish for a new mod to be created separate from his.

-This github repository was created as a better alternative to both the workshop mod (which requires digging through obscure folders) and mega.nz links (which raises more red flags for people), and a way for everyone to clearly see the java code laid out and have a chance at compiling it themselves, for better transparency.
+This github repository was created as a better alternative to both the workshop mod (which requires digging through obscure folders) and mega.nz links (which looks like an untrustworthy website), and a way for everyone to clearly see the java code laid out and have a chance at compiling it themselves, for better transparency.

 # Additonal Links